RJWadley/stylelint-no-unsupported-browser-features/README.md

 * `browsers`: optional.
 Accepts an array of browsers you want to support.
 For example `['> 1%', 'Last 2 versions']`.
 See [browserslist](https://github.com/ai/browserslist) for documentation.
 * `ignore`: optional.
 Accepts an array of features to ignore.
 For example: `['rem', 'css-table']`.
 Feature names can be found in the error messages.
+* `ignorePartialSupport`: optional, off by default.
+Accepts a boolean.
+When enabled:
+  ** Rules that only trigger partial violations will be ignored.
+  ** Rules that trigger both partial and full violations will only report on the full support violations.
+  ** Rules that trigger only full support violations will not be affected.

 So for example, in a `.stylelintrc`: